 But that's only part of the Ethiopian connection to dreadlocks.
 When one visits Ethiopia's ancient holy sites of Lalibela and Axum, the antiquity of their religion becomes clear.
 Traditions dating to the time of Christ and earlier are reminders of the continuity of Ethiopian history from Biblical times until now.

-2. Warriors in Africa
+2. African Warriors